UCLA-MDSH/ucla-mdsh.github.io/pages/pages-root-folder/index.md

 Complete your degree in as few as 20 months by attending in-person classes one weekend per month and online evening sessions!

-**Applications for Fall Quarter 2023 are now closed.
-Applications for Fall 2024 enrollment will open in late September.**   <!-- [Join the list](https://uclahs.az1.qualtrics.com/jfe/form/SV_0xFyH6DBXYrRzgi) to be notified when applications are being accepted, and sign up for one of our weekly information sessions.   -->
+**Applications for Fall 2024 enrollment is open now.**   <!-- [Join the list](https://uclahs.az1.qualtrics.com/jfe/form/SV_0xFyH6DBXYrRzgi) to be notified when applications are being accepted, and sign up for one of our weekly information sessions.   -->

 ## Message from the Senior Associate Dean